nnirror/facet/README.md

 	- A shorthand for rerunning a certain command over and over, with prob as a float between 0 and 1 controlling the likelihood that the code actually runs.
 	- You can refer to the current iteration of the algorithm via the reserved word: `this` (see example).
 	- The variable `i`, referring to the current iteration number starting at 0, is also available for use in commands.
+	- The variable `iters`, referring to the total number of iterations, is also available for use in commands.
 	- example:
 		- `$('example').randsamp().iter(8,()=>{this.delay(random(1,2000))}).scale(-1,1).play(); // 8 delay lines between 1 and 2000 samples`
 ---